msteffen/gcal-gray-weekends/README.md

 ![Screenshot of the extension](images/screenshot.png)

-This is still very basic.
-If anybody else ever uses it, I might try to add a color picker or something (or let you customize which days are colored differently, in case you work a four-day week or something)
+This is still very basic, but I've added all the features I'd planned, including a basic color picker.
+I may add more features if they're requested.

 - Not knowing much about JS or Chrome plugins, I borrowed the basic structure for this from https://github.com/imightbeamy/gcal-multical-event-merge